-When you apply for a loan, about 90% of lenders refer to your FICO Scores as a sort of risk “litmus test.”
-If the loan is approved, the bureaus will be informed.
-The credit bureaus use all this information to inform algorithms that determine your credit score.
+When applying for a loan, as mentioned previously, about 90% of lenders refer to your FICO Scores as a sort of risk “litmus test.”

 Now, let’s say you apply for a private student loan.
 The lenders will review your application, including your credit score, and they can approve it, deny it, or offer you something different from what you requested.